DN-debug/peux-os-sddm/README.md

 Follow the below steps to test it:

     1. You'd require to have "login" backgrounds directory inside of your '/usr/share/backgrounds/' directory.
+The pictures should follow numbering, for eg., 1.jpg, 2.jpg .. so on and so forth till 7.jpg.
+So if you are replacing the existing images, you'd require to follow the same naming convention and it can only be upto 7 images. [as mentioned in the #Issues and Contribution section as part of the limitation]

        You may use the one that is already included in this repo: